 DeFi, short for decentralized finance, is the foundation for a new, open financial system that gives people more control of their finances and reduces dependence on large financial institutions.
 A few popular categories include cryptocurrency exchanges, lending platforms, wallets, and stablecoins.
 The DeFi space has only been around since mid-2017 but has already seen serious growth.
-As of early February 2021, the total amount of virtual currencies locked in DeFi applications surpassed $39 Billion.
+As of early June 2021, the total amount of virtual currencies locked in DeFi applications is around $50 Billion.

-In this article, we’ll talk about what DeFi is— and what it isn’t.
+In this article, we’ll talk about what is decentralized finance.
 We’ll also look at the problems DeFi solves and discuss why it has gained so much momentum in recent years.
 Finally, we’ll highlight several examples of DeFi applications within the blockchain space.

-Let’s now look at the technology required to run DeFi applications, define which applications are considered a part of the DeFi space, and examine potential security challenges.
+Now that we understand exactly what is DeFi and its role in crypto, let's look at the technology required to run DeFi applications.
+Then, we'll define which applications are considered a part of the DeFi space, and examine potential security challenges.

 Foundations of DeFi

 Here are some of the foundational technologies that make DeFi possible.

 - Blockchain - DeFi applications are built on top of public blockchains or other varieties of distributed ledger technology that support the storage and transfer of virtual currencies.
 This stands in contrast to traditional financial applications, which use fiat currencies and rely upon a single database controlled by a financial institution.

 - Smart Contracts - DeFi applications require smart contracts that execute code automatically when certain conditions are met.
 After smart contracts are deployed on a public blockchain’s peer-to-peer network, DeFi applications are able to support user activity with little to no need for human intervention.
 Depending upon the design of the smart contract, a user can lend, borrow, and/or trade virtual currencies on platforms like marketplaces or exchanges.